 CVE-2022-50925

-Prowise Reflect version 1.0.9 contains a remote keystroke injection vulnerability via an exposed WebSocket on port 8082.
+Prowise Reflect version 1.0.9 is vulnerable to remote keystroke injection via an exposed WebSocket on port 8082, allowing unauthenticated attackers to execute arbitrary keyboard commands.

 Executive summary

-Prowise Reflect version 1.0.9 is vulnerable to remote keystroke injection, enabling unauthenticated attackers to execute arbitrary commands by sending malicious WebSocket messages.
+Prowise Reflect version 1.0.9 contains a critical remote keystroke injection vulnerability that enables unauthenticated attackers to execute arbitrary commands on the host system.

 Vulnerability